-We're showing you all the latest cheap gaming mouse deals just below, but beyond the price tag there are a number of other features and factors to take into consideration as well.
-We're making everything easier by bringing you the best value pointers and diving into their specs and defining features so you can check if they're right for you.
+To help you decide what to go for, we look beyond the price tag and into the other features and factors to take into consideration as well.
+We make everything easier by bringing you the best value gaming mice and diving into what you get for the money so you can check if it's the right choice for you.

 Gaming mouse deals under $50 / £50